wcarc-on/wcarc-site/minutes/minutes202011.md

 ### President's Report
 - In preparation for the upcoming December Officer election, Charles (VA3CPY) once again promoted the importance of getting involved on the executive committee, especially to those with basic accounting skills who could fill the treasurer's position.
-- Charles asked for input from members on how the next meeting - which is normally also our Christmas party - would unfold, considering the online nature of our meetings.
+- Charles asked for input from members on how the next meeting—which is normally also our Christmas party—would unfold, considering the online nature of our meetings.
 A few members suggested that a show-and-tell can be very popular, particularly if the objects shown are unknown, and members have to guess what they are.
 - Considering the current state of the pandemic, the members should expect to continue meeting online for the first half of 2021.

 ### Speaker
 Lawrence (VA3IQ) - Security and the digital amateur, and why I should care about information security.